Skip to Content

 13. They Are Mentioned in the Cat-Book Poems

-The Tamra Maeo (Treatise on Cats or Cat-Book Poems) is a collection of texts related to cats and cat breeds, originally written in secular Thai script.
-It had a very exclusive list of cats within its pages.
-Only 17 cats were listed as “auspicious” or special and the Khao Manee was one of them.
+The Tamra Maeo (Treatise on Cats or Cat-Book Poems) is a collection of texts on cats and cat breeds, initially written in secular Thai script.
+It has a very exclusive list of cats within its pages.
+Only 17 cats were listed as “auspicious” or special, and the Khao Manee was one of them.

 Would You Get a Khao Manee?